Professional affiliations & contributions

 Following plastic surgery of the upper and lower eyelids, patients generally require a short recovery period.
 The day after surgery, bruising and swelling will be obvious.
 However, these side effects should dissipate within a few days or weeks.

 For the first 48 hours, cold compresses like ice packs can help control any side effects of the surgery.
 Initially, we may place bandages over the surgery site to protect the incisions from infection and other disturbances.
 These surgical dressings can be removed within days, though it can be a week or longer until the sutures can be removed.

 If using dissolvable stitches, patients will not require suture removal.
 In most cases, it will be about 10 days before patients can resume their normal schedules and return to work.
 Within two weeks following the procedure, any unwanted side effects should have subsided.
 We may provide patients with medicated eye drops to use throughout their recovery, and also advise them as to when they can resume wearing contact lenses.

-For plastic surgery to be maximally effective, there are some lifestyle modifications that may be necessary following the procedure, like remaining smoke-free.
+For plastic surgery to be maximally effective, there are some lifestyle modifications that may be necessary following the procedure to help the blepharoplasty scar healing process, like remaining smoke-free.
 Smoking can cause slower healing and can also contribute to visible wrinkles in the skin.

 Post-surgery eyelid patents should also get into the habit of using sunscreen to protect their skin from sun damage.
 Sunglasses are also recommended throughout the year, especially in sunny South Florida cities like Miami and Fort Lauderdale.

 While the risks with most modern facial plastic surgery procedures are low, we should discussed them to ensure that the patient understands that complications from surgery may occasionally occur.
 In addition to potential complications, there is also the possibility that negative side effects will come up.

 Dr. Bared will address patient concerns during the consultation with at Facial Plastic Surgery Miami.
 Risks may include:

 - Bruising and swelling